 3) Do you agree that the introduction of Fundamental Bylaws would enhance ICANN's accountability?
 Do you agree with the list of requirements for this recommendation, including the list of which Bylaws should become Fundamental Bylaws?
 If not, please detail how you would recommend amending these requirements.

-2.4 Independent Review Panel Enhancement
+2.4 Independent Review Process Enhancement

 Introduction